Co-debtor, guarantor, and rental insurance in Colombia: differences and which one is better

 The rental insurance policy is an insurance that the tenant takes out in favor of the landlord.
 If the tenant stops paying the rent, the insurance company covers the unpaid rent and the costs of the eviction process — up to the limits established in the policy.

-For the landlord, in many ways it is better than the co-debtor: the insurance company has guaranteed solvency, the claim process is more agile than a civil lawsuit against an individual, and it does not depend on the co-debtor 'having the means to pay' at the moment it is needed.
-For the tenant, it eliminates the need to convince a family member or friend to commit their assets.
+For the landlord, in many ways it is better than the co-debtor: the insurance company has guaranteed solvency, the claims process is more agile than a civil lawsuit against an individual, and it does not depend on the co-debtor 'having the means to pay' when needed.
+For the tenant, it eliminates the need to convince a family member or friend to compromise their assets.

 How much does the rental insurance policy cost?

-The cost varies according to the insurance company and the value of the rent, but in general it moves between 3% and 5% monthly on the value of the rent.
-For a rent of $1,800,000 COP per month, that represents between $54,000 and $90,000 COP per month.
-Some insurance companies offer annual payment, which is equivalent to approximately one month of rent as a total premium — it is worth asking which modality is more economical.
+The cost varies depending on the insurance company and the rent value, but in general it ranges between 3% and 5% monthly on the rent value.
+For a rent of $1,800,000 COP per month, that represents between $54,000 and $90,000 COP monthly.
+Some insurance companies offer annual payment, which is approximately equivalent to one month's rent as a total premium — it is worth asking which modality is more economical.

 The most active insurance companies in Colombia for this service are Seguros Bolívar, Sura, Mapfre, and Positiva.
 Many real estate agencies have an agreement with a specific one, but if you find a better rate with another, it is valid to negotiate that change before signing.